Floating-Eye-Software/fley-qms/Project-Management.md

 - **Integration Management**: Manage integrations and configurations to streamline project workflows and enhance collaboration.

 By following these practices and utilizing GitHub's comprehensive set of tools, Red Witch ensures a streamlined and efficient project management process, fostering collaboration, transparency, and innovation.

----

-Feel free to customize this procedure further to fit the specific needs and preferences of the Red Witch project team!